 - Meet buyers and engineers who bring specifications for your review.

-- Learn how to sell “local sourcing” to companies that are offshoring.
+- Sell “local sourcing” to companies that are offshoring.

 - Discover markets you didn’t know existed.